top of page

 Step 4: Create and Train the Random Forest Model

-Create a Random Forest classifier and train it on the training set:
+Create a Random Forest classifier and train it using the training dataset.

 # Create a Random Forest Classifier